Purpose

 - Total ad requests

-This dataset is then assessed manually to make the final decision to exclude further events from the offending GUID and/or IP address.
+This dataset is then manually assessed to make the final decision to exclude further events associated with the offending GUID and/or IP address.

 - Invalid Desktop Ads Requested